satoshinakamoto007/wallets/docs/authorised_payees.md

 7. Any wallet can send Wallet B some more money that can only be aggregated into the Authorised Payee coin by using an aggregation puzzle.
 8. Wallet A can send additional signatures to Wallet B off the chain at any time it likes.

+## Contacts

+The AP wallet uses a contacts system to remember who it is approved to send to.
+A contact is comprised of:
+1. A human readable name
+2. A puzzlehash
+3. A signature of that puzzlehash from the authoriser

 ## Usage

 As always, make sure you have a version of ledger-sim running before trying to use the wallets.